Dear Members and Friends of WESPAC,

 Teresa Delgado, WESPAC Board Chair and Nada Khader, WESPAC Director

 PS.
-Every tax-deductible donation you make goes to support our critical work for social justice and peace.
+Every tax-deductible donation you make goes directly to our critical work for social justice and peace.
 Please like our Facebook page and follow us on Twitter!

 www.wespac.org Facebook: Explore WESPAC Twitter: @WESPAC_NY